 The securities will not be listed on any securities exchange.
 If you want to sell your notes you must locate a purchaser that is willing to purchase those notes.
-The underwriters intend to make a secondary market for the notes.
-The underwriters will do so by offering to buy the notes from investors that wish to sell.
-However, the underwriters will not be obligated to make offers to buy the notes or otherwise make a market for any class of notes, and may stop making offers at any time.
+The underwriters intend to make a secondary market for the offered notes.
+The underwriters will do so by offering to buy the offered notes from investors that wish to sell.
+However, the underwriters will not be obligated to make offers to buy the offered notes or otherwise make a market for any class of notes, and may stop making offers at any time.
+In addition, the underwriters and other broker dealers may be unable, unwilling or restricted from making a market in, or publishing quotations on, the offered notes due to regulatory requirements or otherwise.
 A market for the offered notes may not develop, or if one does develop, it may not continue or provide sufficient liquidity.
 In addition, the prices offered, if any, may not reflect prices that other potential purchasers would be willing to pay, were they to be given the opportunity.
 In addition, because the offered notes will be in book-entry form, this may reduce their liquidity in the secondary market since certain potential investors may be unwilling to purchase notes for which they cannot obtain physical notes.

-Additionally, events in the domestic and global financial markets (including potential instability and volatility as a result of the exit of the UK from the European Union ("EU")) could affect the performance or market value of your notes and your ability to sell your notes in the secondary market.
+Additionally, events in the domestic and global financial markets (including potential instability and volatility as a result of the exit of the UK from the European Union (the "EU")) could affect the performance or market value of your notes and your ability to sell your notes in the secondary market.
 Recent and continuing events in such markets have caused, and may again cause, a significant reduction in liquidity in the secondary market for asset-backed securities.
 In particular, asset-backed securities backed by sub-prime receivables and asset-backed securities in the form of subordinate notes have experienced reduced liquidity.
 Such illiquidity can have a severely adverse effect on the prices of securities that are especially sensitive to prepayment, credit or interest rate risk, such as the notes.
 As a result, you may not be able to sell your notes when you want to do so or you may not be able to obtain the price that you wish to receive.